openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/middleCerebellarPeduncle
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Middle cerebellar peduncle' is a cerebellar peduncle and white matter of pons.
-It is part of the basal part of pons.
+   :definition: Is a cerebellar peduncle and white matter of pons.
+Is part of the basal part of pons. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002152) ('is_a' and 'relationship')]
-   :description: Regional part of medullary white matter (according to Neuronames) primarily found at the level of the pons,  consisting of a very large bundle of fibers originating in the pontine nuclei projecting to the cerebellum (MM).
+   :description: Regional part of medullary white matter (according to Neuronames) primarily found at the level of the pons, consisting of a very large bundle of fibers originating in the pontine nuclei projecting to the cerebellum (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002152)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106956
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002152#middle-cerebellar-peduncle-1
    :name: middle cerebellar peduncle